paulrouget/servo-embedding-api/README.md

 # Overview

-The most important interfaces are: Browser, HistoryEntry, Pipeline, LoadData and Viewport.

-Basic structure is: A browser that holds a reference to history entries, that hold a reference to a pipeline.
+Basic structure is: A browser holds a reference to history entries, that hold a reference to a pipeline.
 A Browser is rendered in a Viewport.
 A Pipeline can be rendered independently.